BioHack Academy

 What is the BioHack Academy?

-The BioHack Academy is a 10-week course.
-After completing the BioHack Academy you will have learned the basics of biotechnology, 3D design, digital fabrication, programming and electronics.
+The BioHack Academy is a 10-week course for everyone who wants to deep dive into the world of biodesign and bioart.
+After completing the BioHack Academy, you will have learned the basics of critical biotechnology, digital fabrication, microbiology and gene editing.

 Build and share